lucademers/antivirus-amsi-compatibility/README.md

 # Antivirus Compatibility with AMSI

-This repository provides a comprehensive list of antivirus products and their compatibility with the Antimalware Scan Interface (AMSI).
-AMSI is a Windows feature that enhances the detection and prevention of malicious scripts and macros by integrating with various antivirus solutions.
+AMSI (Antimalware Scan Interface) is engineered for the detection and prevention of malicious commands or scripts by integrating with various antivirus solutions.
+It enables real-time inspection of all executed PowerShell, JScript, VBScript, VBA, or .NET commands or scripts.
+Specifically, AMSI captures each command or script at runtime and submits it to the local antivirus software for thorough inspection, ensuring a comprehensive defense mechanism against script-based threats.

 ## Key Features